mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

 the `PageMod`: these content scripts will share a worker instance.

-In the example each content script identifies itself to the add-on script by sending it a message using the global `postMessage` function.
+In the example each content script identifies itself to the add-on script by sending it a message using `self.postMessage` function.
 In the `onAttach` function the add-on code logs the fact that a new page is attached and registers a listener function that simply logs the message: